How to Use Colours in Office Design

-Which colour supports productivity?
-The above-mentioned study concluded that most people find white the least distracting, but is it really so?
-Their data showed a different pattern — people in white settings made more errors than those working in any other surrounding.
-So, you might want to reconsider using too much white in a room for detail-oriented tasks, like accounting.
-In fact, employees made the most mistakes in all the light-coloured offices — such as beige, yellow, and light-grey, when compared to a darker environment.
+Which colours boost productivity?
+Most people note that they find white the least distracting, but is it really so?
+The data collected by the University of Texas showed a different pattern — people in white settings made more errors than those working in other surroundings.
+So, you might want to reconsider using too much white in a room for detail-oriented teams, like accounting.
+In fact, employees made the most mistakes in the light-coloured offices — such as beige, yellow, and light-grey, compared to darker environments.

 Another factor to consider for detail-driven jobs is consistency — the change of visual scenery is said to lower the concentration and cause more faults.
 In this case, it is advisable to keep the same colour scheme throughout all working zones.

 To date, there is no unanimous opinion as per the impact of colour on employee productivity, which is understandable.
 Working processes are so complex that it’s simply impossible to track whether a drop or increase in efficiency was caused by visual stimuli or other factors.
 However, there is a consensus that a colourful workplace tends to enhance performance more than a workplace with an achromatic scheme.
 For instance, a balance between cold and warm colours in the design shows a positive impact on team productivity.